clearscale/aws23-draw.io/README.md

-# AWS 2023 Icons Pack for Draw.io
+# AWS 2023 Icon Pack for Draw.io

-## How to prepare
+## Preparation Steps

-1. Go to https://aws.amazon.com/architecture/icons/ and download the latest Asset Package (currently it is a pack from 2023.10.18)
+1. Visit https://aws.amazon.com/architecture/icons/ and download the most recent Asset Package (as of now, the version is from 2023.10.18).
-2. Remove all files from the `Latest Icons` and `Libs` folders and unpack the asset package into the `Latest Icons` folder.
+2. Clear all files in the `Latest Icons` and `Libs` folders, then extract the asset package to the `Latest Icons` folder.
-3. It seems like Amazon changes the structure all the time, so please make sure that you have no "size" versions in folders.
-In the latest pack, the folder `Architecture-Service-Icons_10182023` contained subfolders like `16`, `32`, `48`, `64`.
-So, you have to fix it before the conversion, by running the following script: `python3 ./Converters/FixDirStructure.py ./LatestIcons/Architecture-Service-Icons_10182023`.
-This script removes all unecessary folders, and move files from the subfolder `48` to the root folder
+3. Amazon seems to adjust the structure regularly, so ensure there aren't any "size" versions in folders.
+For instance, in the recent pack, the `Architecture-Service-Icons_10182023` folder had subfolders named `16`, `32`, `48`, `64`.
+To correct this, run the script: : `python3 ./Converters/FixDirStructure.py ./LatestIcons/Architecture-Service-Icons_10182023`.
+This script eliminates unnecessary folders and shifts files from the `48` subfolder to the main folder.
-4. Check out `Resource-Icons_10182023/Res_General-Icons` folder.
-It might contain 2 subfolders: `Res_48_Dark` and `Res_48_Light`.
-Remove `Res_48_Dark` folder, and place all files from `Res_48_Light` to the root folder (and remove the empty `Res_48_Light` subfolder obviously)
+4. Inspect the `Resource-Icons_10182023/Res_General-Icons` directory.
+It might have two subfolders: `Res_48_Dark` and `Res_48_Light`.
+Remove the `Res_48_Dark` folder, move all files from `Res_48_Light` to the main directory, and then delete the now-empty `Res_48_Light` folder.
-5. For each folder, execute the following script: `python3 ./Converters/Convert2DrawIOLib.py ./LatestIcons/Name_Of_The_Folder ./Libs "AWS23"`
+5. For each directory, run the script:  `python3 ./Converters/Convert2DrawIOLib.py ./LatestIcons/Name_Of_The_Folder ./Libs "AWS23"`

-## How to put libs to draw.io
+## Adding Libraries to Draw.io

 TBD